Government Digital Identity Services : User-friendly eGov services even more inclusive

 Federated identity schemes are also easier to manage.

-Coesys eGov, as an integrated authentication platform, provides the necessary tools for service providers who need to know the user's identity (not necessarily the real id; a pseudonym is sufficient to link the user to the account named user principal), or know some information for authorization: the group the user is in, billing information, and other user's attributes.
+The Gemalto services, as an integrated authentication platform, provide the necessary tools for service providers who need to know the user's identity (not necessarily the real id; a pseudonym is sufficient to link the user to the account named user principal), or know some information for authorization: the group the user is in, billing information, and other user's attributes.

 selection of authentication method [each service provider needs a different level of security – the level is set by internal policy - can affect user experience (e.g. some methods need more time)]